discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

-The `cooldown` property is the amount (in seconds) that the user will have to wait for before using that command again.
+The `cooldown` property is the number of seconds the user must wait before executing that command again.
 You'll be using Collections again to store what you need.

 In your main file, add in this line (preferably somewhere above your `ready` event):